- Public Works Home

 Interested in learning more about your drinking water quality?
 Have a water quality concern?
 Read on for helpful information.

-Your drinking water is clean and safe.
-Get to know your drinking water by reviewing the latest 2022 Water Quality Report!
+Lake Oswego’s tap water meets or exceeds every State and Federal standard for safe drinking water.
+Get to know your drinking water by reviewing the latest 2023 Water Quality Report!

 The main source of lead in drinking water is typically from household plumbing or components associated with service lines.
 We offer free lead testing to our water customers.
 If you are concerned about the levels of lead in your home, you can pick up a test kit and instructions at the 2nd floor reception desk at City Hall.
 For questions about lead testing or your drinking water, call the Water Treatment Plant at 503-635-0394.

-Cyanotoxins (produced by blue green algae) were recently detected in Salem’s drinking water.
+Cyanotoxins (produced by blue green algae) were detected in Salem’s drinking water in 2018.
 Lake Oswego’s drinking water is safe to drink.
 Read on for more information.

 Read on for water quality solutions